RasmuskjaerN/SSL-ST-Classification/README.md

 Encourage others to contribute to your project by explaining how they can do so.
 Provide guidelines for submitting issues, pull requests, and code review standards.

 ## Acknowledgements
-Special thanks to the project supervisor, Hua Lu, and all contributors who have provided insights and support throughout the development of this project.
+We would like to firstly express our sincerest gratitude to our advisor Professor Hua Lu for his invaluable guidance throughout ups and down.
+We appreciate all your thoughfull feedback and truly couldn’t have done without it.